nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 MSS:
 1. User requests to delete an event
-2. System requests for confirmation
-3. User confirms
-4. System deletes the event and displays a message indicating no errors.
+2. System deletes the event and displays a message indicating no errors.

 Extensions:\
 1a.
-System detects that the entered data is invalid.\
+System detects an error in the entered data.\
 1a1.
-System prompts user to re-enter data\
+System prompts user to re-enter data.\
 1a2.
-User enters new data\
+User enters new data.\
 Steps 1a1-1a2 are repeated until the data entered is valid.\
 Use case resumes from step 2.

 1b.
-System does not find specified event in the system\
+System does not find specified event in the system.\
 1b1.
-System prompts user to re-enter data\
+System prompts user to re-enter data.\
 1b2.
-User enters new data\
+User enters new data.\
 Steps 1b1-1b2 are repeated until an index corresponding to an existing event is entered.\
 Use case resumes from step 2.